ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/nnqQFcZ.png" height="80%" width="80%" alt="Step 1-3"/>
 </p>

 - An internet gateway will now be created for the VPC.
-On the left-hand menu, select Internet Gateways.
-Click Create internet gateway.
+On the left-hand menu, select <b>Internet Gateways</b>.
+Click <b>Create internet gateway</b>.
-  - Give a name for the internet gateway (in my case, it is Dev Internet Gateway) and create it.
+  - Give a name for the internet gateway <b>(Dev Internet Gateway)</b> and create it.

 <p align="center">
 <img src="https://i.imgur.com/P984xtj.png" height="80%" width="80%" alt="Step 1-4"/>
 </p>

 - After creating the internet gateway, it will have to be attached to the VPC.
 This is to ensure the VPC can communicate with the internet.
-There will be an option that says to Attach to a VPC after the internet gateway has been created.
+There will be an option that says to <b>Attach to a VPC</b> after the internet gateway has been created.
   - One thing to note is that you can only attach one internet gateway to one VPC.
 When you go to attach an internet gateway to a VPC on AWS, you can only select VPCs that do not have internet gateways.

 <p align="center">
 <img src="https://i.imgur.com/VaRicio.png" height="80%" width="80%" alt="Step 1-5"/>
 </p>

-- Now that the internet gateway is attached to the VPC, public subnets will be created in two availability zones (us-east-1a and us-east-1b).
+- Now that the internet gateway is attached to the VPC, public subnets will be created in two availability zones <b>(us-east-1a and us-east-1b)</b>.
-  - Select the Subnets tab on the left-hand menu.
-Click Create subnet.
-When creating your public subnets, make sure the Dev VPC is selected.
-For the first public subnet, name it Public Subnet AZ1 and make sure it is in the us-east-1a availability zone.
-Its IPv4 CIDR block should be 10.0.0.0/24.
-For the second public subnet, name it Public Subnet AZ2 and make sure it is in the us-east-1b availability zone.
-Its IPv4 CIDR block should be 10.0.1.0/24.
+  - Select the <b>Subnets</b> tab on the left-hand menu.
+Click <b>Create subnet</b>.
+When creating your public subnets, make sure the <b>Dev VPC</b> is selected.
+For the first public subnet, name it <b>Public Subnet AZ1</b> and make sure it is in the <b>us-east-1a</b> availability zone.
+Its IPv4 CIDR block should be <b>10.0.0.0/24</b>.
+For the second public subnet, name it <b>Public Subnet AZ2</b> and make sure it is in the <b>us-east-1b</b> availability zone.
+Its IPv4 CIDR block should be <b>10.0.1.0/24</b>.

 <p align="center">
 <img src="https://i.imgur.com/1QhrXhb.png" height="80%" width="80%" alt="Step 1-6"/>